databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_pixelwidth(tile)

-    Returns the width of the pixel in the tile tile derived via GeoTransform.
+    Returns the width of the pixel in the raster tile derived via GeoTransform.

-    :param tile: A column containing the tile tile.
+    :param tile: A column containing the raster tile.
     :type tile: Column (RasterTileType)
     :rtype: Column: DoubleType